Here's what has caused Facebook, WhatsApp and Instagram to be taken down

-Facebook explains what has caused WhatsApp and Instagram outage - as platforms begin to return
+Facebook, WhatsApp and Instagram return after mass outage - here's what caused them to go down

-FACEBOOK has explained the reason behind a major outage which has seen the social media platform as well as WhatsApp and Instagram taken down for much of this evening.
+FACEBOOK has explained the reason behind a major outage which resulted in the social media platform as well as WhatsApp and Instagram being taken down for much of yesterday.

-All three of the apps were first taken down at around 4.40pm today.
+All three of the apps first started to experience issues at around 4.40pm on Monday.

 Facebook, WhatsApp and Instagram are owned by the same parent group Facebook, Inc.